alexxjamess/museum-view/README.md

 - __Register Page__

   - This page will allow the user to register if they would like to express interest in buying or renting a property it will also allow the business gather information to see how desirable the properties are and can help use the figures to negotiate with other suppliers.
+The Page containt a form to gather the information, an image and some benefits of the project to help prompt the user fill in the form if they have any doubts.